ginstrom/galaxy-conquest-game/docs/project_structure.md

 ### Main Game Files

 - **galaxy_conquest.py**: The main entry point for the game.
 Handles command-line arguments, configuration loading, and initializes the game.
-- **config.toml**: Configuration file for game settings.
+- **config/prefs.toml**: Configuration file for game settings.
 Can be modified to change game behavior without altering code.
+- **config/README.md**: Instructions for players on how to modify configuration files.

 ### Game Module

 The `game` directory contains the core game logic and components:

 - **background.py**: Manages the dynamic background effects and star field rendering.
-- **config.py**: Handles loading and parsing of configuration settings from config.toml.
+- **config.py**: Handles loading and parsing of configuration settings from config/prefs.toml.
 - **constants.py**: Defines game-wide constants such as colors, sizes, and default values.
 - **debug.py**: Contains debugging utilities for development and testing.
 - **enums.py**: Defines enumeration types used throughout the game.